jeffrey-huggins/dockerize-your-vsts-agents/README.md

 #### 2. Create an Ubuntu VM
 For the purposes of this exercise, I will be using an Azure Free Subscription to create a VM of the type **Ubuntu Server 16.04 LTS**.
 Select **Password** as your authentication type.
 When selecting the size of the VM, I will be selecting the 4GB SSD/1600 IOPS option.
-Make sure **SSH** is seleted under Public Inbound Ports.
+Make sure **SSH** is selected under Public Inbound Ports.

 #### 3. Install Docker on your VM